Chapter 4 - Cardio Respiratory Health

 NS: Not significant; NR: Not reported. *: Randomised control trials. #: Prospective cohort studies

-Isolated hypercholesterolaemia and mixed dyslipidaemia with high LDL cholesterol, high triglycerides and low HDL cholesterol are associated with an elevated risk of atherosclerosis.
+Isolated hypercholesterolaemia and mixed dyslipidaemia with Low Density Lipoprotein (LDL) cholesterol, high triglycerides and High Density Lipoprotein (HDL) cholesterol are associated with an elevated risk of atherosclerosis.

 Aerobic fitness training has been shown to be beneficial in reducing triglycerides30, 31 and elevating the protective HDL cholesterol,32with some effect in also lowering LDL cholesterol.30